awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-data-storage.rst

     To upload a file to an Amazon S3 bucket, use :code:`AWSMobileClient` to get the :code:`AWSConfiguration` and :code:`AWSCredentialsProvider`, then create the :code:`TransferUtility` object. :code:`AWSMobileClient` expects an activity context for resuming an authenticated session and creating the credentials provider.

-    The following example shows using the :code:`TransferUtility` in the context of an Activity.
+    The following example shows how to use the :code:`TransferUtility` in the context of an Activity.

-    If you are creating :code:`TransferUtility` from an application context, you can construct the :code:`AWSCredentialsProvider` and pass it into :code:`TransferUtility` to use in forming the :code:`AWSConfiguration` object. :code:`TransferUtility` will check the size of file being uploaded and will automatically switch over to using multi-part uploads if the file size exceeds 5 MB.
+    If you are creating :code:`TransferUtility` from an application context, you can construct the :code:`AWSCredentialsProvider` and pass it into :code:`TransferUtility` to use in forming the :code:`AWSConfiguration` object. :code:`TransferUtility` checks the size of the file being uploaded and automatically switches over to using multi-part uploads if the file size exceeds 5 MB.

       .. code-block:: kotlin